sebastopolys/GinsengHtml/README.md

 use function GinsengHtml\{p,h1,h2,span,a};
 ```
 Add the ones you are going to use on each file.
-If you change namespace of ginsenghtml class to match your proyect namespace, this step is not neccesary.
+If you change namespace of ginsenghtml class to match your project namespace, this is not neccesary.

-After this, all html functions will become available in further methods of this class:
+After this, html functions will become available in further methods of this class:
 ```
 use GinsengHtml\ginsenghtml;
 use function GinsengHtml\{h2,div};